Thomas P.M. Barnett

-In addition to his speaking and consulting, Tom Barnett blogs regularly at Esquire's The Politics Blog and Time's Battleland blog.
-Tom has been a Contributing Editor for Esquire magazine since the beginning of 2005.
+In addition to his speaking and consulting, Tom Barnett blogs occasionally at Esquire's The Politics Blog.
+Tom has been a Contributing Editor for Esquire magazine since 2005.

-From 2009 to 2012, Tom wrote "The New Rules" column at World Politics Review.
+From 2011-2013, Tom wrote for Time's Battleland blog, and from 2009 to 2012, Tom wrote "The New Rules" column at World Politics Review.
 Prior to that (2005-2009), he wrote a syndicated print column for Scripps Howards News Service, and served as a visiting scholar at the University of Tennessee’s Howard Baker Center for Public Policy and a visiting strategist at the Oak Ridge National Laboratory.